DjDeveloperr/deno_depchecker/README.md

 # deno_depchecker

-Analyze your dependencies in your Deno project.
+Analyze dependencies in your Deno project.

 WIP, but works.